Executive Headteacher - Mandy Wilton

 As he embarks on his role as Deputy Headteacher he will try to help create a purposeful, caring, learning environment for our students by the application of high professional standards of pastoral care and support for their emotional and behavioural needs, and learning difficulties.

-Lead Practitioner and SENDCo - JILL CORFIELD
+Assistant Headteacher and SENDCo - Dr JILL CORFIELD

 Jill has worked in education for a number of years, across primary and secondary school phases, special education and a Pupil Referral Unit.
 Jill has also worked at The University of Winchester as a Senior Lecturer on the Initial Teacher Education and PGCE programmes.
 She holds and MA in Special Educational Needs and an Educational Doctorate in attitudes to behaviours which challenge.